Air Fryer French Fries

 Do you love French fries?
-The crispier the better, right?
-Well, you’re going to fall head over heels for this delicious, crispy, and easy Air Fryer French Fries recipe, made with only one teaspoon of oil.
-It’s the perfect way to enjoy healthy french fries at home, that are lower in fat and calories.
-Learn how to use an air fryer, and how long to cook these air fryer fries below.
+The crispier, the better, right?
+Well, you’ll fall head over heels for this easy air fryer French fries recipe, made with only one teaspoon of oil.
+It’s the perfect way to enjoy healthy french fries that are lower in fat and calories.
+Learn how to use an air fryer and how long to cook these air fryer fries below.

 I have loved french fries forever.
 In my early vegan days, I was known for ordering french fries and a salad at restaurants.
 That’s because most restaurants didn’t have any vegan options.
 But times have changed and now restaurants offer so many great vegan options (including vegan pizza).